 Among many mobile app types being used today, hybrid app, native app, and web app are three main app types that have gained a surge in popularity.
-For those of you who are wondering: “Between Hybrid app vs Native app vs Web App: Which one is the best to choose?”, it’s important to consider a variety of factors.
+For those of you who are wondering: Between Hybrid app vs Native app vs Web App: Which one is the best to choose?, it’s important to consider a variety of factors.
 This comparative article will provide the basics of each option, associated with its strengths and weaknesses, to help you greatly in your decision-making.

 Table of Contents

-1. Hybrid App vs Native App vs Web App: Understand the Basics
+Hybrid App vs Native App vs Web App: Understand the Basics

-1.1.
-What is a Native App?
+What Is a Native App?

-Introduction about Native App
+Introduction to Native App

 Native apps are applications that are developed for specific devices, using a platform-specific programming language.
 This means that if a native app is developed for iOS, it won’t appear in the Google Play Store or work on an Android phone.